canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/create-custom-lxd-images/create-custom-lxd-images.md

 ```

 positive
-: You can specify mirror as third argument to install other Debian-based distribution.
+: You can specify a mirror as a third argument to install another Debian-based distribution.
 For example, to install Ubuntu Artful, use `sudo debootstrap artful /tmp/somewhere http://archive.ubuntu.com/ubuntu/`.

-Now, enter created chroot and make some changes, just to make our container different, not just plain Debian installation.
-For example, we can preconfigure repository for popular JavaScript runtime Node.js:
+Now, enter the created chroot and make some changes, just to make our container different.
+For example, we can preconfigure the repository for the popular JavaScript runtime, Node.js:

 ```bash
 sudo chroot /tmp/sid-lxd